JohNan/homeassistant-wellbeing/README.md

 - Well A5 Air Purifier

 ### Install with HACS (recommended)
 Do you you have [HACS][hacs] installed?
 Just search for Electrolux Wellbeing and install it direct from HACS.
-HACS will keep track of updates and you can easly upgrade this component to latest version.
+HACS will keep track of updates and you can easily upgrade this integration to latest version.

-### Installation
+### Manual Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.